Not Your Mama’s Gift Guide: 7 Ideas For Spending With Soul This Season

 This year has shaken me (and us, I think) up in all of the best and worst ways possible – all culminating with a pretty tough November.
 But in the toughness, there was so much to be grateful for – and so much I was reminded to never take for granted.

-The things I thought mattered still matter, but in perspective they’re just stops along the way.
-They’re cool things and cool accomplishments and cool ways to live life.
-But this year has been a massive reminder of what truly matters in the long run, and how important it is for us all to use our gifts, talents, privileges, and wisdom to make an impact for the better.
+This year has been a massive reminder of what truly matters in the long run, and how important it is for us all to use our gifts, talents, privileges, and wisdom to make a lasting impact for the better.
 That’s what I mean when, at the end of each WANTcast, I say “Be the you YOU know you’re meant to be.”
 Not just for yourself.
 But for the world, too.

 I know you’re probably sick of the gift guides slamming your inboxes right now, but I’d love to offer up a few suggestions this year in the spirit of helping others and helping yourself: